 Another reason to look overseas is because of a desire to invest in companies with particular emphasis on environmental and sustainable policies.
 Such companies may not be available in Australia, due to the relatively less progressive environmental policies of Australia compared to some overseas countries.

 None of this is saying the ASX should be ignored.
 Rather, by placing the ASX in a global context, it may help you better understand your investment options around the world.

-For these reasons, itrust invest offers investors access to the Magellan Global Fund which comprises 20 – 40 of the biggest companies in the world including Microsoft, Netflix, Google/Alphabet, Starbucks and Pepsico.
+For these reasons, Itrust Invest offers investors access to the Magellan Global Fund which comprises 20 – 40 of the biggest companies in the world including Microsoft, Google, Mastercard and Pepsico.
 Since its launch in July 2007, as at 28 February 2022 the Magellan Global Fund has returned 11.06% pa.

 Source: Magellan Group | The Global Equities Fund